-- successful completion of Part l subjects in Radiological Diagnosis; and - supervised clinical experience in some aspect of diagnostic imaging.
+• successful completion of Part 1 subjects in Radiological Diagnosis; and

+• supervised clinical experience in some aspect of diagnostic imaging.

-The programme consists of unit-specific training modules presented as supervised service-related clinical teaching.
-Training modules include plainfilm reporting, general sonography, fluoroscopy, computed tomography (CT), interventional/vascular radiology, mammography, nuclear medicine, paediatric radiology, obstetric ultrasound, Doppler ultrasound and magnetic resonance imaging (MRI).
+The programme consists of unit-specific training modules presented as supervised servicerelated clinical teaching.
+Training modules include plain-film reporting, general sonography, fluoroscopy, computed tomography (CT), interventional/vascular radiology, mammography, nuclear medicine, paediatric radiology, obstetric ultrasound, Doppler ultrasound and magnetic resonance imaging (MRI).

-Additional educational activities include a daily clinico-radiology review meeting, lunch-hour film-reporting sessions and multi-disciplinary clinico-radiological meetings, a weekly journal discussion and a formal weekly didactic three-hour academic programme.
+Additional educational activities include a daily clinical-radiology review meeting, lunchhour film-reporting sessions and multi-disciplinary clinico-radiological meetings, a weekly journal discussion and a formal weekly didactic three-hour academic programme.

 The candidate shall complete a research project in the form of a research assignment that will form part of the final assessment for the MMed degree.
-The protocol for the research assignment shall be submitted for approval to the Postgraduate Committee of the Division and other relevant Faculty structures, including the Health Research Ethics Committee, not later than 30 months after appointment in a registrar post.
+The protocol for the research assignment shall be submitted for approval to the postgraduate committee of the Division and other relevant faculty structures, including the Health Research Ethics Committee, not later than 30 months after appointment in a registrar post.